SHREERAJ10/todo-app/README.md

 [Click here to view the live demo]()

 ## Features:
-✅ Adds tasks dynamically
+✅ Adds tasks dynamically <br>
-✅ Stores tasks in localStorage
+✅ Stores tasks in localStorage <br>
-✅ Marks the tasks as completed
+✅ Marks the tasks as completed <br>
 ✅ Removes the tasks individually or clears the entire list

 ## Usage